tytydraco/yessleep/out/My_Dad_Tried_Warning_Me_About_the_Effects_of_the_Freezing_Weather_I_Wished_I_Listened.md

 I was confused.
-Winter weather was typical in Ohio.
+Winter weather was typical in the midwest.
 Obviously some years were worse than others but it wasn’t like some of the southern states where the world shuts down for an inch of snow.
 “Okay, what’s up?”, I asked.

-Dad immediately launched into a long explanation about how this weekend would be some of  the coldest weather Ohio’s ever seen and gave me tips on protecting my home and car from the effects of the cold.
+Dad immediately launched into a long explanation about how this weekend would be some of  the coldest weather we've ever seen and gave me tips on protecting my home and car from the effects of the cold.
 I silently nodded along, too tired to really register a lot of it.
 All in all, I knew the drill.
 Change the furnace filter, don’t alternate temperatures on the themostat , let the water drip to avoid pipes freezing, keep emergency supplies on hand in case of an outage.